NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: Acknowledgements

 \section{Acknowledgements}

-This project is funded in part by DSO National Laboratories and an Amazon Research Award, Spring 2023 CFP.
+This project is funded in part by NSF grant (\#2230466), DSO National Laboratories, and an Amazon Research Award, Spring 2023 CFP.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of Amazon.
+We additionally acknowledge the Cultural Atlas, a social cohesion project delivered by Mosaica and SBS, and the team that curated its cultural values, norms, and specifications.
+Finally, we would like to thank Shaily Bhatt and Joel Mire for their insightful comments on our work.